 Additionally, those taking Accutane must follow strict safety protocols outlined by the FDA’s iPLEDGE program.
 These protocols require that patients have a negative pregnancy test and agree to use two forms of birth control before taking the medication.

 How Does Accutane Work?

-Classified as a retinoid (a derivative of Vitamin A), Isotretinoin limits the amount of oil your body produces.
+Classified as a retinoid (or a derivative of vitamin A), Isotretinoin limits the amount of oil your body produces.
 It alters DNA transcription in the sebaceous glands, forcing them to shrink and making sloughed-off cells less sticky.
 That, in turn, helps to reduce the amount of bacteria on your skin that can cause breakouts.

 It also helps to reduce inflammation and redness associated with severe forms of acne.
 By doing this, Accutane can prevent future breakouts before they even start.
 As a result, it’s a more effective treatment for those who have tried other treatments but have not seen any improvement in their skin.

 Top 5 Accutane Benefits

 Accutane is a powerful medication that can help those with severe acne enjoy clearer, smoother skin.
 It can potentially reduce oil production, treat severe acne, produce fast results, minimize scarring, and improve self-esteem.
 Here are five of the top benefits of taking Accutane:

 Oily skin is a common dermatologic concern prevalent among all types of patients, including those without acne.
 It is closely associated with larger facial pores and an “unclean” or “greasy” appearance.
 Unfortunately, various factors have been linked to the pathogenesis of excessive sebum production in the skin, making it extremely difficult to control.